“I can’t believe I ate the whole thing.”

 “You ate it Ralph.”

-The words above, from a famous 1970s Alka-Seltzer commercial, might today be uttered by someone who has consumed too much (or too many) marijuana edibles.
+The words above, from a famous 1970s Alka-Seltzer commercial, might today be uttered by someone after eating too much marijuana.

 There is no easier way to ingest too much marijuana than by eating it.
 A common problem is that people don’t think it’s working, as the effects can take several hours to manifest.
 Likewise they eat more, and by the time it all hits, they realize they took too much.

-Drink Something – Cottonmouth, a common side effect of marijuana use, is even more pronounced with edibles.
-Drink lots of water to counteract it and help you feel the extreme effects less.
+Cottonmouth, a common side effect of marijuana use, is even more pronounced with edibles.
+Drink lots of water to counteract it and help you feel the extreme effects of eating too much marijuana less.

-Eat Something – Eating marijuana edibles on an empty stomach can definitely make their effects more pronounced.
-Unless you are feeling sick to your stomach, try eating something non-medicated when you have had too much to help alleviate the symptoms.
+Eating marijuana edibles on an empty stomach can definitely make their effects more intense.
+Unless you are feeling sick to your stomach, try eating something non-medicated when you have have been eating too much marijuana to help alleviate the symptoms.